New Limit for Neutrinoless Double-Beta Decay of $^{100}$Mo from the CUPID-Mo Experiment

-\edit{ We adopt a blinding strategy removing all events in a $\pm 50\,$keV window around \qbb to avoid any bias in the optimization of our analysis procedures and consider the following event selections.
-For events \begin{itemize} \item to be contained in a single crystal and in anti-coincidence with a triple module trigger and energy deposit in the muon-veto system \cite{Schmidt:2013} based on a 100\,ms time window; \item to have a single trigger in each 3-s pulse window; \item to have a flat pre-trace with a slope of less than 15 median absolute deviations; \item to have a pulse shape compatible with the principal components established by the PCA.
-This cut is optimized using calibration data by maximizing a hypothetical discovery sensitivity for a \onbb process equal in half-live to the previous best limit \cite{Arnold:2015}, see also \cite{Huang:2020}; \item to have the expected light yield for \gabe events and no difference in top and bottom LDs.
+We adopt a blinding strategy removing all events in a $\pm 50\,$keV window around \qbb to avoid any bias in the optimization of our analysis procedures and consider the following event selections.
+For events (i) to be contained in a single crystal and in anti-coincidence with a triple module trigger and energy deposit in the muon-veto system \cite{Schmidt:2013} based on a $\pm$100\,ms time window; (ii) to have a single trigger in each 3-s pulse window; (iii) to have a flat pre-trace with a slope of less than 15 median absolute deviations; (iv) to have a pulse shape compatible with the principal components (PC) established by a newly developed PC-Analysis described in \cite{Huang:2020}.
+This cut is optimized using calibration data by maximizing a hypothetical discovery sensitivity for a \onbb process equal in half-live to the previous best limit \cite{Arnold:2015}; (v) to have the expected light yield for \gabe events and no difference in top and bottom LDs.
 Both of these cuts are set to obtain close to full coverage at $\pm 3\,\sigma$ each, based on a Gaussian fit of the light yield in calibration data.
-The energy dependence of the cut was modeled with a linear function after we observed an excess broadening of the recorded light yield with respect to the photon statistics model discussed in \cite{Armengaud:2020}.
-The excess width is associated with an under-sampling of the faster LD pulses and is presently under further investigation. \end{itemize} }
+The energy dependence of the cut was modeled with a phenomenological linear function, after we observed an excess broadening of the recorded light yield with respect to the photon statistics model discussed in \cite{Armengaud:2020}.
+The median excess width of 32\, eV ($\sim40\%$) at \qbb is associated with an under-sampling of the faster LD pulses and is presently under further investigation.
+A modified photon statistics model is also considered as a systematic in the limit setting.

-The resulting spectra summed over 19 LMO detectors and the entire data taking period are shown in Fig.~\ref{fig:physics_spectrum}.